Three Guys from Miami

 The Three Guys From Miami—Raúl Musibay, Glenn Lindgren, and Jorge Castillo—are chefs and food writers.
-They provide Cuban cooking tips and advice for professional and amateur chefs all over the world.
+They provide Cuban cooking tips and advice for professional and amateur chefs.
 Their recipes have been included in several cookbooks, newspapers, and national magazines.

+Their website iCuban.com debuted in 1996 and logged more than 5 million visitors in its first fifteen years.

+Media appearances

-The Three Guys From Miami were featured in a Public Television documentary, "La Cocina Cubana: Secretos de mi Abuela".
+The Three Guys From Miami were featured in a public television documentary, "La Cocina Cubana: Secretos de mi Abuela".